zaman13/Brownian-dynamics-in-a-time-varying-force-field/README.md

   - <b>FuncAnimation()</b>: for animation <a href = "https://matplotlib.org/stable/api/_as_gen/matplotlib.animation.FuncAnimation.html"> <img src="https://img.shields.io/badge/Function-FuncAnimation-00783f" alt="alt text"> </a>
 - <b>Ffmpeg</b>: for saving animation to video file <a href = "https://anaconda.org/conda-forge/ffmpeg"> <img src="https://img.shields.io/badge/Pkg-Ffmpeg-00783f" alt="alt text"> </a>

+## Incorporated Physics
+- Brownian motion
+- Hindered diffusion (hydrodynamic interactions)
+- Elastic collisions (particle-particle collisions, particle-wall collisions)

+## Features
+- Can simulate multi-particle systems
+- Each particle can have its own distinct size/mass
+- Can save the animation of the motion of the particles as a video file

 ## Theory
 The Brownian motion of a colloidal particle in a low Reynolds number environment can be modeled by the Langevin equation: